argowtham/harp/website/content/docs/programming/scheduler.md

 ## Example

-Given three int[] data, find the maximum element in each array.
+Given three Integer arrays (int[]), find the maximum element in each array.
 First of all, we need to define the `task`.
 ```java
 public class FindMaxTask implements Task<int[], Integer> {